The best ways to whale watch in Newcastle

 Share

-Each year from June to November, the Newcastle coastline becomes a little busier with around 35,000 humpback whales making their seasonal commute.
-These gentle giants are on their epic migration from the cool climate of Antarctica to warmer waters and then back again.
+Each year from May-June to November, the Newcastle coastline becomes a little busier as humpback whales make their seasonal commute.
+These gentle giants are on their epic migration from the cool climate of Antarctica to warmer waters and then back again, and this year is set to be a record-breaker with 50,000 whales tipped to travel along the coast.

-The warmer waters present bountiful opportunities for the whales breeding and birthing, as the young calves don’t have enough blubber on them yet to withstand the winter temperatures down south.
+The warmer waters along the east coast of Australia present bountiful opportunities for the whales breeding and birthing, as the young calves don’t have enough blubber on them yet to withstand the winter temperatures down south.
+It's a spectacle not to be missed.

 If you want to see these incredible animals pass through Newcastle, here's how: